piyushmanolkar/laravel-flutter-api/README.md

 # laravel-flutter-api
 A basic auth SINGLETON class to get access token from `laravel/passport` library, this comes with persistent token achieved with shared preference manager.

-This class has two dependencies -
+This class has three dependencies -

 ```
+This one is flutter default
+flutter/material.dart

+These you have to install additionally.
 shared_preferences: ^0.5.5
 dio: ^3.0.0
 ```